vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 This we know only from a reference to it by Aghora Siva in the introduction to his commentary on the Tattva Sangraha of Sadyojyoti.

-(V) RĀMA KAŅTHA (II) He was the teacher of Aghora Siva and the son of Nārāyaṇa Kantha.
+(V) RĀMA KAṇTHA (II) He was the teacher of Aghora Siva and the son of Nārāyaṇa Kantha.
 We can, therefore, safely say that he wrote in the first quarter of the 12th century A. D.

 1. S. C., Comm., 10.
 2. T. San., 1.